7/27: Songs and lyrical content

 Another tropical house song, "Squeeze" is built on a rousing kickbeat and features the group harmonizing over pulsating piano notes and auto-tuned vocal samples.
 It has been described as "a breezy, generic foot-stomper".
 "Gonna Get Better" is a remake of Vybz Kartel's song "Gon' Get Better" that contains a pulsating dancehall beat backed by acoustic guitar, synths and snaps.
 The song serves as a female representation of Kartel's version in which the protagonist says she will not leave her lover for another person.
 These interpretations are shown mainly in the chorus; "I won't leave you for a money man/No matter what we go through".
 According to Spencer Kornhaber of The Atlantic, the lyrics of "Gonna Get Better" find Fifth Harmony singing about sticking with a guy even when he can't pay for nice things".
 Matt Collar from AllMusic wrote that songs like "Squeeze", "I Lied" and "Write On Me" have a pleasant, mid-tempo, adult contemporary vibe.
 "Scared of Happy" has an uptempo beat that draws from soca and house genres; Lewis Corner described it as "vibrant house-pop fizz".
 The track's lyrics express vulnerability; the group sings about being scared of a response to a real love.

-The tenth track "Not That Kinda Girl" featuring rapper Missy Elliot is a funk-inspired song with 1980s synths that string together with clinking clapping bass.
+The tenth track "Not That Kinda Girl" featuring rapper Missy Elliott is a funk-inspired song with 1980s synths that string together with clinking clapping bass.
 Its retro sound received comparisons with works by singers Prince and Janet Jackson that have similar aesthetics and throwback "funky" sounds.
 The lyrics express an empowered feminist attitude and the group asserts they are not "that kind of girls" and warn men not to incorrectly classify them based on their attractiveness.
-The verses from Elliot support the message; "See, I'm not the kinda girl you can freak on the first date/I'm straight, that's right, I'll make ya wait".
+The verses from Elliott support the message; "See, I'm not the kinda girl you can freak on the first date/I'm straight, that's right, I'll make ya wait".
 The slow jam "Dope" features Jauregui singing "I don't know what else to say but you're pretty fuckin' dope/just so you know" with contradicting emotions, culminating in spacial [sic] harmonies that surround and abide with the pulsating synths.
 The deluxe edition of the album concludes with "No Way", in which the group sings over a tumbling beat and light electronic effects; the track is downbeat compared with the rest of the album.